-The range for each run is to provide you with the opportunity to structure your own training and the maximum listed is actually over 100 miles so allows for a rest day or shortening workouts where needed.
+The range for each run is to provide you with the opportunity to structure your own training and the maximum listed is actually well over 50 miles so allows for rest days or shortening workouts where needed.

-Planning is key with increasing your training and not just with regards to what to run each day, but also what you eat and drink before, during and after your sessions.
+Planning is key with increasing your training and not just planning what to run each day, but also what you eat and drink before, during and after your sessions.
 Supporting recovery and consistency are the key factors.